 \section{Introduction}

-Graph universality plays an important role in graph theory and in algorithmics.
-Rather than considering individually each graph of a given familly, it is usually simpler to manipulate a reduced set of graphs, or even a single graph, whose properties are close enough from those of the graphs of the family.
+Graph universality plays an important role in graph theory and in algorithm design.
+Rather than considering each graph of a given family individually, it is usually simpler to manipulate a small set of graphs --- or even a single graph --- whose properties sufficiently mirror those of the family.